degville/docs-cloud/en/install-juju.md

 OpenStack cloud.

-We're now going to install and configure the following two core components of Juju to use our MAAS deployment.
+We're now going to install and configure the following two core components of Juju to use our MAAS deployment:

 - The *controller* is the management node for a cloud environment.
 We'll be using the MAAS node we tagged with `juju` to contain and our Juju controller.